Moon Gallery: Test Flight to the International Space Station in 2022 organized by the Moon Gallery Foundation.

 According to Donne, though the lovers are separated, their souls will expand like fine gold to maintain their connection across oceans.

 “Like gold to airy thinness beat” evokes the new technology of fine solar sails.
 A solar sail allows a spacecraft to be propelled not by rocket engines, but by light itself.
 Once free of Earth, these vast sails will unfurl to catch the gentle pressure of sunlight and carry new ships across oceans of space to other worlds.
 These solar sail voyages have already begun.
-For example, The Planetary Society’s Lightsail 2 currently orbiting the Earth, and the IKAROS spacecraft which flew by Venus in 2010.
+For example, The Planetary Society’s Lightsail 2 remained in orbit around the Earth from 2019 to 2022, and the IKAROS spacecraft which flew by Venus in 2010.